Clara-Musyoka/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 3 is about going back to home directory
 Task 4 to list in long format
 task 5 la format of listing
-task 6 doing use and group IDs numerically
+task 6 doing use and group IDs numerically task 7 making a directory